m-dhieu/alu-shell/basics/README.md

-This repository contains basic shell scripts.
+This repository contains basic shell scripts for learning purposes.